Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 ## Game Indexing

-The server regularly scans the `/files` directory to create an index of archived games.
+The server regularly scans the files directory (by default `/files`) to create an index of archived games.
 The indexing frequency is determined by the `GAMES_INDEX_INTERVAL_IN_MINUTES` environment variable, which has a default value of 5 minutes.

 The indexing algorithm follows these steps:

-- It recursively scans all games in the `/files` directory.
+- It recursively scans all games in the files directory.

 - For each game:
   - It checks if the exact same game already exists in the database, either based on the file path or a combination of the title and release year.
 If it does, the game is skipped.